Published on October 16th, 2011 | by admin18

 If you have any tips on how you calculate some of the things discussed here, please leave a comment below and let us know.

-Update – AVDistanceCalc is a new app in the App store that I created to help you perform the calculations discussed in this article.
+Note – AVDistanceCalc is an iPhone and Android app that was created by our team to help you perform the calculations discussed in this article.